 Even during the warmer months, comfortable long sleeved shirts and at least one pair of long pants is recommended.
 This protects you not only from the sun but also scratchy grass when bush walking and the mozzies during certain times of the year.
 Don’t forget your hat!

 Your clothes, your food, your camp oven recipes and ingredients, a bottle of wine – or two, your favourite board games or outdoor game for the kids and that is just about it.
 A pair of slip on shoes is recommended for getting to and from the bathrooms.
 A torch for getting around at night is important and a spot light if you have one.
 A reading torch if you’d like to curl up with a book.
 Marshmallows.
 A water bottle.
 The guitar if you’ve got room.
 But you can forget the kitchen sink.

 There is no mobile phone reception at Wallaroo Outback Retreat so check in with your loved ones at either Injune or Rolleston.
 If you are with Telstra and are desperate to make a call you can climb to the top of Skull Mountain behind the Retreat.
 Otherwise just enjoy the peace and quiet.

 Children love the Retreat although sometimes Mum’s with small tots find it a bit stressful.
 The Retreat is unfenced, there are open campfires, ants and other creepy crawlies.
 The only sleeping arrangements would be for you to bring along a porta-cot or sleep them between Mum and Dad.
 Small children don’t always enjoy sleeping in a separate tent to their parents.
 Seven years and up is ideal.

-Eighty year olds have stayed and thoroughly enjoyed the Retreat, although the walk to the bathroom is not suited to everyone.
+Eighty year olds have stayed and thoroughly enjoyed the Retreat.
 As long as you are fit and healthy and young at heart you’re sure to have fun.